brendanpulis/dodge-the-creeps-2d/README.md

-# dodge-the-creeps-2d
+# Dodge The Creeps 2D

-Following along with Godot 2D game beginner's guide.
+This is me following along with a 2D game tutorial available on the Godot documentation website.
+Check it out here: <https://docs.godotengine.org/en/stable/getting_started/first_2d_game/index.html>